 Modern genetic analysis confirms many of the ideas inferred since Darwin’s time regarding evolutionary history.
 It shows that chimpanzees are indeed our closest living relatives; our ancestors and their’s diverged sometime after about 6 million years ago.
 Other Eukaryotes, including apple trees, are related to us more closely than they (or we) are related to bacteria.
 Over the last 15 years or so, the shape of the connections has changed because of inclusion in the analysis of thousands of different microbial species that cannot even be isolated and cultured.
 And this means that we don’t even know their physical and chemical characteristics, so they are useful only for genetic comparison.

 Based on this new perspective, Jill Banfield and her team at the University of California at Berkeley published a new form of the three-domain tree of life in the journal Nature Microbiology with a distinct feature that you can see in the picture above.
 The long branch diverging from the common trunk represents a high level of sequence difference between bacteria versus Archaea and Eukaryotes.
 There are still three main divisions of life, but now two of those divisions are bacterial, one big and one even bigger.
 The third division consists mostly of Archaea and then a smaller group: THAT is the Eukaryotes.
 That’s the four kingdoms that used to dominate the classification while everything else was pushed into a fifth kingdom.
+If the trend based on phylogenetics continues, it also could be that one of the four Eukaryotic kingdoms –not ours, the animals, but rather the Protists which are mostly single-celled organisms, will get divided into multiple kingdoms, leaving even more of a minority status for animals, plants, and fungi, even within the Eukaryote domain.
 Until recently, the trend in biological classification made it seem that humans, in fact, all animals, were just a small branch on the tree of life, but it appears that we’re just a twig.